Smitmadat16/Shipment-Delay-Prediction/README.md

    * Machine Model predicted shipment delays using operational and categorical features.

  Streamlit Application
    * App allows users to predict shipment delay status by entering shipment details like region, and so on, and get the percentage of how much it will be delayed.
+Note: rf_model.pkl and model_columns.pkl are generated automatically when you run all cells in codebench (Jupyter file) - final_project.ipynb.